The survival of mankind depends almost entirely on preservation of nature

 Department of Forests & Wildlife, UT of Chandigarh repeatedly & very beautifully committed towards greener and cleaner Chandigarh.

-Chandigarh and its environment
+Chandigarh & its environment

 The Chandigarh city is situated in a picturesque setting under the foot of Shivalik Hills.A number of beautiful avenues with conspicuous tree species, well wooded forests along the periphery of city,’Sukhna Lake’ against the backdrop of Lake Reserve Forests,green belts running across the length and breadth of the city and a beautiful ‘Sukhna Wildlife Sanctuary’ on its periphery,further enhance the ecological, environmental and aesthetic richness of the city.